Dynamics of mean-field Fermi systems with nonzero pairing: The fluctuation dynamics

 \subsection{Bound on the growth of fluctuations}

 We shall now use Proposition \ref{prp:Nk}, \ref{prp:normapprox}, to estimate the growth of fluctuations on the fluctuation dynamics $\mathcal{U}_{N}(t;s)$.
-The next is the main result of Section \ref{sec:fluct}. \begin{proposition}[Bounds for the growth of fluctuations] Under the same assumptions of Theorem \ref{thm:main} the following holds true.
+The next proposition is the main result of Section \ref{sec:fluct}. \begin{proposition}[Bounds for the growth of fluctuations] Under the same assumptions as Theorem \ref{thm:main} the following holds true.
 For all $k \in \mathbb{N}$ there exists $d(k) > 0$ such that, for all $\xi \in \mathcal{F}$, $t\in \mathbb{R}$ :

 \end{proposition} with $\alpha(k) = (13/2) k$ for $k$ even and $\alpha(k) = (13/2) k + 3/2$ for $k$ odd. \begin{proof} Without loss of generality we suppose that $k>0$, otherwise the statement is trivial.
 The proof follows the argument of Section 4.3 of \cite{BJPSS}.
 We claim that for every $k, n\in \mathbb{N}$ there exists $c(k) > 0$ such that, for all $\xi \in \mathcal{F}$: